← Mediatrix MediatrixA Marian study library

 What this library is

-Mediatrix presents the Catholic doctrine of Mary as Mediatrix (universal distributor of grace) and Co-Redemptrix (subordinate cooperator in the redemption), drawn from a chronologically organised corpus of fifty-seven patristic, medieval, magisterial, and modern sources.
+Mediatrix presents the Catholic doctrine of Mary as Mediatrix (universal distributor of grace) and Co-Redemptrix (subordinate cooperator in the redemption), drawn from a chronologically organised corpus of sixty-five patristic, medieval, magisterial, and modern sources.
 Every quotation is cited to a critical edition wherever the text is securely fixed.

 The library aims at three things together: fidelity (every quotation traceable to a critical edition), economy (one strongest sentence per source, not an anthology of fragments), and orthodoxy (every claim governed by the unique mediation of Christ).
 Mary’s mediation is always subordinate to it, and never additive to it.